kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 :::Hider Historal Notes

 During the dawn of the age of electricity, an investigator named Georg Simon Ohm examined the relationship between an applied voltage and the resulting current in a conducting material.
 He found that for a given conductor the current in the wire was directly proportional to the voltage across it.
 When current (dependent axis) is plotted against the voltage (independent axis) across a given conductor, the data form a straight line.
 The reciprocal of the slope is the resistance of the conductor.
 This result was published in 1826.
-In recognition of Ohm’s work, this empirical relationship bears his name (Ohm&rsquo;s Law), as does the unit of resistance, the ohm, which is also symbolized by $\Omega$.
+In recognition of Ohm’s work, this empirical relationship bears his name (Ohm's Law), as does the unit of resistance, the ohm, which is also symbolized by $\Omega$.
 :::
 A circuit is a closed loop of wires and components that allows electrons to flow through it.
 The flow of electrons is referred to as **current**, and it varies at different parts of a circuit, if the circuit is more than just a single loop, according to the characteristics of each part of the circuit.
-The unit of current is the ampere (after Andr&eacute; Marie Amp&egrave;re), sometimes shortened to &ldquo;amp,&rdquo; abbreviated A.
+The unit of current is the ampere (after Andr&eacute; Marie Amp&egrave;re), sometimes shortened to "amp," abbreviated A.

 The flow of electrons is caused by differences in electrical potential between different parts of the circuit.
 The unit of electrical potential is the volt (after Alessandro Volta), abbreviated V, and potential difference is often referred to as **voltage**.
 Generators, power supplies and batteries provide such potential differences.